-Thundery downpours to spark flash flooding risk in Kentucky, Tennessee and Carolinas
+Thundery downpours to spark flash flooding risk in southeastern US

 Drenching downpours amidst a severe weather outbreak can trigger renewed flooding in some locations of the Southeast and initiate flash flooding in others this weekend.

-The same storm system AccuWeather meteorologists expect to unleash a dangerous outbreak of severe weather, including tornadoes, this weekend will also bring the risk of flash flooding to some places that were deluged by torrential rain a month earlier.
-The flash flooding risk will extend into other locations in the southern and eastern United States as well.
+The same storm system that unleashed a dangerous outbreak of severe weather, including tornadoes, on Friday and Saturday also ushered in numerous instances of flooding across places that were deluged by torrential rain a month earlier.
+The flash flooding risk will extend into other locations in the southern and eastern United States through Sunday night as well.

 Nearly a month ago, a similar setup dropped 2-8 inches of rain centered on Kentucky in several hours.
 The runoff triggered flash flooding on streams and significant rises on rivers, leaving low-lying areas under water for days.